englander/replication_closures/README.md

 -OS: I used Windows 10.
 Other versions of Windows, as well as Mac and Linux, should work too.

 -CPU: I have Intel(R) Xeon(R) Gold 6132 CPUE @ 2.60GHz 2.60 GHz (2 processors).
 This is the equivalent of 16 cores.
-If you have fewer than 16 cores, you will still be able to run the scripts, but your runtime will be longer.
+Some scripts hard-code parallel processing by specifying the number of cores to use.
+If you have fewer than 16 cores, calls like this will use all of your cores, and your runtime will be longer than the estimates provided here.

 ### Controlled Randomness